 Why Students Take Leaves

-Students take time away from their studies for a wide variety of reasons, including :
+Students take time away from their studies for a wide variety of reasons, including to :

 - Work on a political campaign

 - Pursue career-related opportunities